hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 9. How to Teach This -- For a HIP that adds new functionality or changes interface behaviors, it is helpful to include a section on how to teach users, new and experienced, how to apply the HIP to their work.

-10. Reference Implementation -- The reference implementation must be complete before any HIP is given the status of “Final”.
+10. Reference Implementation -- The reference implementation must be complete before any HIP is given the status of "Final".
 The final implementation must include test code and documentation.

 11. Rejected Ideas -- Throughout the discussion of a HIP, various ideas will be proposed which are not accepted.
 Those rejected ideas should be recorded along with the reasoning as to why they were rejected.
 This both helps record the thought process behind the final version of the HIP as well as preventing people from bringing up the same rejected idea again in subsequent discussions.